 - Daily churn: -52.45 claims cleared from the backlog

 Though only have as many claims were deleted from this month’s backlog compared with March, it’s heartening to see the VA making every effort to reduce these numbers.
-Any veterans who recently submitted a claim or are thinking about applying should be encouraged by these reduced claims backlog numbers in the April 2017 veterans disability benefits statistics report.
+Any veterans with recently submitted claims should be encouraged by these reduced claims backlog numbers.

 You May Qualify For VA-Accredited Legal Assistance